Exerra/exerra-blog-astro/src/data/blog-posts/utilities-now-tools.md

 ⚠️ _**While writing this post I did end up finding a bug with the SPA.** If you use **Firefox** the required scripts for the calculators don't load if you start on the *index* page, but if you start on a tool (which loads in the React scripts), everything works fine.
 I might end up disabling it on Firefox browsers if it keeps happening, but hopefully I can fix it_

+Edit: The bug affects more browsers than I thought.
+See: [issue #3 on GitHub](https://github.com/Exerra/tools/issues/3)

 ## Functionality

 As I alluded to before, [Tools](https://tools.exerra.xyz) now does the calculations automatically every time you input a new value into the fields.
 This makes the mobile experience much better, as theres no more scrolling, etc.